Command-Line Help for spacetime

 spacetime call

-Invokes a reducer function in a database.
+Invokes a function (reducer or procedure) in a database.
 WARNING: This command is UNSTABLE and subject to breaking changes.

 Run spacetime help call for more detailed information.